email2ify/drf-frieds/README.md

 ## Development Goals

-The purpose of this API is to provide a backend service to allow the Friends users front end applications to render, Create, Read, Update and Delete operations via the user interface.
+The purpose of this API is to provide a backend service to allow the Friends Wildlife users front end applications to render, Create, Read, Update and Delete operations via the user interface.

 ## Agile Planning

 This project was developed using agile methodologies and features in incremental loop.

 Stories were assigned to epics, prioritized under the Todo, In progress, and Done.
-It was done this way to ensure that all requirements were completed first to give the project a balance, with features being added one after the other..
+It was done this way to ensure that all requirements were completed first to give the project a balance, with features or task being added one after the other..

-The Kanban board was created using github projects and can be located [here](https://github.com/users/email2ify/projects/13/views/1) and can be viewed to see more information on the project cards.The documentation tasks have an acceptance criteria in order to define the functionality that marks that story as done or in progress.
+The Kanban board was created using github projects and can be located [here](https://github.com/users/email2ify/projects/13/views/1) and can be viewed to see more information on the project task cards.The documentation  have an acceptance criteria in order to define the functionality that marks that story as done or in progress.

 ![cap](https://github.com/email2ify/drf_friends/assets/110549305/69628dd3-2d5b-4dd9-b983-6c22393ff158)